-Following up on our first survey wave in March 2020, our study continues in aiming at an improved understanding of the private contributions to a public good under uncertainty.
+Following up on a first survey wave in March 2020 and a second one in August 2020, this study continues in aiming at an improved understanding of the private contributions to a public good under uncertainty as well as related questions on compliance.
 The coronavirus SARS-CoV-2 disease (COVID-19) still dominates life in Germany and all over the world.
-After a peak in the number of infections in Germany in March 2020, various public and private efforts contained the spread and turned out effective.
-Hence, the daily number newly infected remained below 1,000 since March 8, 2020 (Robert Koch Institut, 2020).
-Recently, however, the daily number of new infections is increasing again, and started to exceed 1,000 since August 5, 2020.
-While in Germany there is no vaccination available yet that has passed all necessary clinical trials and is available at large scale, we are focusing on the public health in the face of the COVID-19 pandemic.
+After an initial wave in the number of infections in Germany in March 2020, a second much higher wave is on-going in December 2020.
+Since November, the daily number of newly infected Germans has been in a range between 10,000 and 25,000 (Robert Koch Institut, 2020).
+Although a second "lockdown-light" has been introduced by the German government, the regulations have not yet reached their expectations in containing COVID-19.
+As there is still no vaccination available in Germany, we are focusing on public health effects and behavioral adjustments to protect against infection with the coronavirus.
 Individuals can contribute to this public good by keeping physical distance to others and by increasing their hygienic efforts.

-In addition to the focus on physical distancing and increased hand-washing in the first survey wave, we now also ask about other contributions to the public good like wearing a face-mask, which had not been adopted at a large scale previously or the willingness to get vaccinated when a vaccine is available, which is now more prominently discussed in public.
-Furthermore, we also add new questions about participants' general wellbeing, and their employment status.
+In addition to the focus on physical distancing and increased hand-washing, we also ask about other contributions to the public good like wearing a face-mask, and the willingness to get vaccinated once a vaccine is available.

-This pre-analysis plan is structured as follows: Section II describes the background and procedures of the second survey wave.
-Section III lists all data that we elicit as part of this wave and section IV reports pre-specified hypotheses in addition to those of our first wave.
+This pre-analysis plan is structured as follows: Section II describes the background and procedures of the third survey wave.
+Section III lists all data that we elicit as part of this wave and section IV reports pre-specified hypotheses in addition to those of our first and second survey wave.